 (ii) an affiliation or association with any college or university or group of colleges or universities established for the promotion of any branch or branches of knowledge or learning,

 (iii) an agreement or arrangement with any incorporated society or association for the establishment and maintenance of a joint system of instruction, and

 (iv) an agreement with any incorporated society or association in the province that has power to prescribe examinations for admission to, or registration with, the society or association concerning conducting examinations, prescribing courses of study and providing instruction.

-5 The corporation may implement a new program or course of study without the approval of the council established by The Council on Post-Secondary Education Act if the program or course of study
+The corporation may implement a new program or course of study without the approval of the minister responsible for the administration of The Advanced Education Administration Act if the program or course of study

 (a) is one for which credits are given only for a degree or diploma in theology; or

-(b) does not result in a request for additional funding from the council.
+(b) does not result in a request for additional funding from the government.